Visit Delft — A Scenic City of the Dutch Golden Age

 Art connoisseurs with a refined sense of beauty can also visit the Royal Museum showcasing various collections of the fascinating legacy of the Dutch Delftware arts of inestimable value.
 In surrounding souvenir shops, there is a large selection of works of art that tourists are happy to buy as gifts for their friends and relatives.

-For those who are eager to get to know Delft pottery production techniques, within the building, there is an old Delftware Factory opened to all visitors from 1653 until today.
+For those eager to get to know Delft pottery production techniques there is an old Delftware Factory opened to all visitors from 1653 until today, within the building.
 Thus, Delft became synonymous with European porcelain, which once upon a time was a serious competitor to China.

 In the museum, art lovers can enjoy beautiful tapestries, Delft pottery, stylish furniture, and gold and silver decorative objects, captivating with the spirit of aristocracy.